Consortium-CORLI/converter_for_inception/README.md

 Once the script is finished, it generates a `inception_project_stanza.zip` that can directly be loaded into INCEpTION.

 By changing the value of `lang` (line 10) based on [Stanza's available languages](https://stanfordnlp.github.io/stanza/available_models.html), you may change the target language.
+By changing the value of `processors` (line 11) as explained in [Stanza's documentation](https://stanfordnlp.github.io/stanza/pipeline.html), you may change the processors it uses.

 ## Converting UIMA to other formats